MouadAmzil/QuizUsingJSAndjson/README.md

 # QuizUsingJSAndjson
-## In this Project You using ajax and json and js
+## this project contains data fromat json and get data using technic ajax